makersacademy/bowling-challenge/README.md

 I'd like to be able to enter my name and see it on the scorecard.

 As a bowler
+So that I receive some feedback on my game
+I would like to be given some feedback at the end of the game.

+As a bowler
 So that I don't forget to celebrate my strikes
 I would like to see my strikes highlighted a special colour.